KI7MT/wspr-analytics/docs/index.md

 ## Distribution Tabs

-In many of the instalaltion sections, you will see Tabs for a particular distribution.
+In many of the installation sections, you will see Tabs for a particular distribution.
 Clicking on the desired tab will render the command or content relevant to that distribution.

 >NOTE: These are just examples, and not intended for actual use.